giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ## What is `shear_weight`?

-In CSF, `shear_weight` is the scalar participation field used for shear- and torsion-related section properties.
+In CSF, `shear_weight` is a user-defined function acting as a multiplicative factor on torsional properties.
 It is written as:
 yaml